capitanbatata/capitanbatata.github.io/_drafts/review-tergon-t4.1.md

 I felt quite some pain between my shoulder blades.
 This is a new pain :) The pain I used to have was below my right shoulder blade.

+# Remaining days

+I was still feeling pain in the thoracic region.

+Locking the chair seemed to be what lessened the pain the most.